 The park system in Joliet had its beginning with the purchase of West Park (40 acres) and Highland Park (45 acres) by the City of Joliet.
 These areas, purchased in 1899, became the nucleus of the present Park District.
 An additional 327 acres were given to the District by the late Robert Pilcher.
 This land was purchased from Harlow Higginbotham in 1920 and is now known as Pilcher Park.

 An election on July 5, 1922 was successful in establishing the Joliet Park District.

 In 1927, land then known as "Gougar's Pasture" was donated by Richard and Mary Barr.
 This land was subsequently named "Bird Haven" because the Joliet Park District intended the land to be used as a bird sanctuary.
 Bird Haven Greenhouse was erected on the site in 1929 on Gougar Road.
 This facility has played an important role in the cultural, recreational and educational life of the Joliet community.
 It's Lord and Burnham structure is historically significant to the architecture dating back to 1900.
 A $5.6 million rehabilitation took place at the Greenhouse in 2004.
 In 2021, another production greenhouse was added with funds from the State of Illinois’s Museum Capital Grant Program.

 In 1929, 241 acres on the west side of Joliet were purchased for what is now known as Inwood Golf Course, located on Jefferson Street in the heart of Joliet.
-Inwood Golf Course was constructed in 1931, and will celebrate it's 90th anniversary in 2021.
+Inwood Golf Course was constructed in 1931, and will celebrate its 100th anniversary in 2029.
 For more information on Inwood Golf Course, visit www.golfjoliet.com.

 With the demand for a municipal stadium to serve high schools and community groups, construction on the 10,000 seat Joliet Memorial Stadium began in 1950 on land previously used for Inwood Golf Course.
-Now known as ATI Field at Joliet Memorial Stadium, this facility is home to various high school and collegiate sporting events, the Taste of Joliet, and the annual 4th of July Fireworks display.
+Now known as Busey Bank Field at Joliet Memorial Stadium, this facility is home to various high school and collegiate sporting events, and the Taste of Joliet.
 For more information on the Taste of Joliet, go to www.tasteofjoliet.com.